drdaemos/xc5-docs/en/basics/searching_entities_in_repositories/querybuilder.md

 ---

-{% include global.html %}

 # Introduction

-This article is an introduction of **QueryBuilder** object – a special object that is used in order to pull info about {% link "Models" B1F3WnQv %} from the database.
+This article is an introduction of **QueryBuilder** object – a special object that is used in order to pull info about {% link "Models" ryb0BNzHv %} from the database.

 X-Cart uses [Doctrine 2](http://www.doctrine-project.org/) framework in order to work with database.
 Since this is [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping) framework, it greatly eases developer's life.
 You do not have to worry about tables' structure or related objects.